abstractmachine/interaction-design-tools/07_3d-graphics/readme.md

 If you are already an expert in some other "animation" or "game design" oriented 3D tool such as Blender (cf. below), Maya, 3DS Max, etc., you can stick with that tool.
 There are many ways to make 3D.

 ### Blender
 Blender is a free, open-source alternative to Cinema 4D, and is currently the rising platform for all things animation/game 3D.
-It is **not** the ideal tool for CAD-style design of physical objects (cf. below).
+It is **not** the ideal tool for (tutorial:CAD link:tools/3d-cad)-style design of physical objects.
 If you know Maya (another 3d modelling tool) inside and out, and you're happy with it, good for you — stick with Maya.
 If you don't, and you want to learn all the basic tools of asset creation for games, along with rigging tools, texture mapping, etc., just hunker down and learn Blender:

 <https://www.blender.org/download/>